Sleep: How Does Screen Time Affect Sleep Quality?

 Create a Digital Wind-Down Routine

 Try reducing screen exposure 60–90 minutes before bed.
-This helps the mind and body shift into a calmer state.

 - Read a physical book